-- [11] The Board heard from the Respondent prior to it making a decision. - [12] The Agreed Statement of Facts stated that the Respondent carried out prescribed electrical work when he did not hold a current practising licence.
-The Respondent accepted that he had committed the disciplinary offence. - [13] The general rule is that all facts in issue, or relevant to the issue in a case, must be proved by evidence.
-As the Investigator and Respondent agreed to the facts as
+- [9] The Board heard from the Respondent prior to it making a decision. - [10] The general rule is that all facts in issue, or relevant to the issue in a case, must be proved by evidence.
+As the Investigator and Respondent agreed to the facts as outlined above, it was not necessary to call any further evidence or to test the evidence as outlined in the Statement.